 On January 29th, 2015, representatives of the Navajo Nation Land Department, Navajo Nation EPA, the Bureau of Indian Affairs, Navajo Agricultural Products Incorporated and Energen conducted an onsite field assessment at the proposed TCE location.
-A number of options were considered including expanding the approved disturbance area from 200' X 200' (0.92 acres) to approximately a 400' x 370' well pad or 3.4 acres.
+A number of options were considered including expanding the approved disturbance area from 200' X 200' (0.92 acres) to approximately a 400' x 450' well pad or 4.1 acres.

 After considering all the available options, temporarily using lands immediately adjacent to the proposed well pad for equipment staging and storage was considered the best available option.
 The TCE option will minimize the long term development foot print and provide the most efficient and expeditious method of application processing.
 Exhibit 1, is a list those in attendance at the onsite.

 Exhibit 2, is an aerial photo of the lands proposed to be used under the provisions of a TCE.
-Superimposed on the aerial photo is the currently approved well pad location outlined in red (200' X 200' Pad, including 50' X 200' top soil spoil area).
+Superimposed on the aerial photo is the currently approved well pad location outlined in red (200' X 200'Pad, including 75' X 200' soil spoil area).
 The lands proposed for use under the TCE application are outlined in blue.
 Note that the proposed TCE is limited to only one side of the approved well pad.

-Exhibit 3, is the disturbance area outlined in yellow if a 400' X 370' permanent well pad were utilized instead of the TCE.
-The difference between a permanent well pad disturbance area and the proposed TCE is approximately 2.48 acres, but only the TCE area would be fully reclaimed after the well is completed and production facilities permanently set on the approved location (200' X 200').
-If instead of the TCE a 400' X 370' pad were used, the larger pad would remain throughout the life of the well (estimated to be 30 years).
+Exhibit 3, is the disturbance area outlined in yellow if a 400' X 450' well pad were utilized instead of the TCE.
+The difference between an expanded pad disturbance area and the proposed TCE is approximately 3.2 acres, but only the TCE area would be fully reclaimed after the well is completed and production facilities permanently set on the approved location (200' X 200').
+If instead of the TCE a 400' X 450' pad were used, it would remain throughout the life of the well (estimated to be 30 years).